CodeYourFuture/syllabus/docs/fundamentals/week-3/coursework.md

 Task 2:

-It’s time to do your research, it’s time to get familiar with the industry that you want to work in.
-Go on google and search for roles, look at the **person specifications** that companies are hiring for, please fill out the form below with the **three soft skills** employers are currently looking for, you will be able find roles on CW Jobs, Linkedin, Indeed and any jobs board:
+It’s time to do your research.
+It’s time to get familiar with the industry that you want to work in.
+Search for roles on Google: look at the **person specifications** that companies are hiring for.

+Fill out the form below with the **three soft skills** employers are currently looking for.

+You will find roles on [CW Jobs](https://www.cwjobs.co.uk/), [Linkedin](https://www.linkedin.com/),[ Indeed](https://uk.indeed.com/),  and any jobs board.

 Employers are looking for Full stack developers that are: